Bursledon Brickworks Museum: Charity status

-Lottery grant
+Grants

 In 2012, the Heritage Lottery Fund granted Hampshire Buildings Preservation Trust funding of £666,300 to create the museum.
 The museum opened in 2014.
 It is now fully accredited and open to the public three days a week from April through to October.

+In 2023 Historic England awarded the museum £246,000 to fund the replacement of the asbestos roof over the site's brick kiln.

 Collections

 The largest part of the collection is the museum itself.
 It still has all its original buildings and working machinery.
-Over the last twenty years or so the collection has broadened and it now has one of the largest collections of bricks and brick making artifacts in the UK.
+Since its inception the collection has broadened and is now has one of the largest collections of bricks and brick-making artefacts in the UK.

 The working machine is kept in working condition and is steamed up once a month for special events.
 The original boilers no longer work and steam is generated via a modern boiler.

 In 2022 the museum obtained permission from Fareham Borough Council to replace the asbestos roof over the brick kiln.

-Steam, Buses and Railways
+Steam, buses and railways

 The Southampton and District Transport Heritage Trust keep a collection of heritage buses on the site.
 They help the museum by providing a bus service for some of the events during the year.
 Likewise, Southampton Historic Steam and Engineering Society are based on the museum site.
 They create two large steam based events each year with visiting traction engines.

 The museum has both a narrow-gauge railway and a miniature railway on site.
 The narrow-gauge runs as part of larger museum events.
 A diesel shunter and rolling stock is used to demonstrate how the railway once operated.
 The miniature railway also runs at events and offers rides for children.